falkoin/falko.in/content/posts/ms-teams.md

 sudo codesign --remove-signature "/Applications/Microsoft Teams.app/Contents/Frameworks/Microsoft Teams Helper (Renderer).app"
 ```

-Use these command in the terminal when MS Teams is closed.
+Use these commands in the terminal when MS Teams is closed.
 The next time it starts up you have to give some permissions again, which is quite inconvenient.